Executive Dysfunction: Are Executive Dysfunction And Depression Related?

 • Trouble thinking or making decisions

-If you've noticed the symptoms of executive dysfunction manifesting in your life and you've noticed some symptoms of depression as well, there may be a link.
-Speaking with a medical professional or a therapist can be a helpful first step in getting to the bottom of it and exploring potential treatment options if the cause is mental-health related.
+If you've noticed the symptoms of executive dysfunction manifesting in your daily life and you've noticed some symptoms of depression as well, there may be a link.
+Speaking with a medical professional or a therapist can be a helpful first step in determining the underlying cause of executive dysfunction and exploring potential treatment options if the cause is mental-health related.

-Therapy is one of the best treatment methods for depression and some other causes of executive function difficulties, with cognitive-behavioral therapy (CBT) being especially effective.
+Therapy is one of the best treatment methods for depression and some other causes of functioning difficulties, with cognitive-behavioral therapy (CBT) being especially effective for inhibition control and improving emotional regulation.
 CBT is based on the concept that our thoughts and our behaviors are very closely linked, so it aims to help individuals learn to recognize and shift any unhelpful or flawed patterns of thinking.
-Over time, this type of therapy may contribute to a decrease in symptoms of depression—including executive dysfunction and emotional regulation—and improve an individual's self awareness and daily functioning.
+Over time, this type of therapy may help improve coping strategies, decrease symptoms of depression, and improve an individual's self-awareness.
+It may also help improve their ability to control impulses and self-monitor in social interactions.

 Connecting with a mental health professional is typically the recommended first step for those who are experiencing symptoms of depression and executive function skills issues.
-When seeking therapy for mental health concerns like this, the most important thing is to find a provider and a format that you feel most comfortable with.
+In some cases, therapy or pharmacological management in the form of medication may be recommended.
+When seeking therapy for mental health concerns like executive dysfunction, the most important thing is to find a provider and a format that you feel most comfortable with.
 For those who prefer to receive mental health support or treatment from the comfort of their own home, online therapy is one available option.

 If you’re interested in trying online therapy, consider a platform like BetterHelp.
 After filling out a brief questionnaire, you can get matched with a licensed mental health professional who suits your needs and preferences.
 If you prefer face-to-face therapy, you can search for providers who are located near you and specialize in the areas in which you need support, such as interference control.
-Regardless of the format you choose, a therapist can help you manage symptoms of mental health issues like depression, including executive dysfunction.
+Regardless of the format you choose, a therapist can help you manage symptoms of depression or executive dysfunction.

 Takeaway